This is a jewellery story of love, loss and restoration.

 This was not any easy decision for Linda and she thought about it carefully over the next two weeks.

 The one feeling Linda couldn’t shake off was one of loss.
 She missed looking down at her engagement ring finger and seeing her mum’s strikingly beautiful ring.
 She missed the closeness she felt to her mum when she was wearing this truly symbolic ring.

 This was her answer - she needed to restore this precious piece of jewellery to ensure she could wear it with love, whilst making sure there was no risk of the aquamarine falling out again.

 The moral of the story

 Linda was fortunate not to lose this precious and irreplaceable gemstone.
 It is so important to ask your trusted Jeweller to check the claws and settings in your jewellery once a year.
-Just like people, jewellery, particularly older and cherished pieces sometimes just need some tender, love, care and restoration.
+Jewellery, particularly with older and cherished pieces, sometimes just need some love, care and restoration.